 It was an off-hand response, but in many ways it is the key to what the Bills will do with the No. 9 pick.

 There is a developing consensus about the top eight non-quarterback prospects in this draft.
-At this point, most mock drafts project defensive end Jadeveon Clowney, linebacker Khalil Mack, wide receivers Sammy Watkins and Mike Evans, tight end Eric Ebron, and offensive tackles Greg Robinson, Taylor Lewan, and Jake Matthews to come off the board in the first 10-12 picks.
+At this point, most mock drafts projects defensive end Jadeveon Clowney, linebacker Khalil Mack, wide receivers Sammy Watkins and Mike Evans, tight end Eric Ebron, and offensive tackles Greg Robinson, Taylor Lewan, and Jake Matthews to come off the board in the first 10-12 picks.

 Arguments can be made for Alabama linebacker C.J.
 Mosley and Pittsburgh defensive lineman Aaron Donald to be included in that group -- among a few others -- but they don't fit the Bills' needs and they most likely aren't under serious consideration at No. 9.